-Chorus meets daily for 20 minutes.
-Goals include music literacy achieved through a systematic approach to reading the rhythmic and melodic vocabulary of printed music and the experience and performance of many styles of choral ensemble literature.
-Additionally, Noon Chorus meets on all period 4/5 study halls and performs at a concert each quarter.
+Noon Chorus meets during all period 4/5 study halls.
+Goals of this course include music literacy achieved through a systematic approach to reading the rhythmic and melodic vocabulary of printed music and the experience and performance of many styles of choral ensemble literature.
+Noon Chorus performs at a concert each quarter.
 All choral performances are mandatory.
 This course may be taken for a full year.